WNimu/DataScienceEcosystem/README.md

 # *Editing the file

-This is a Data Science course assignment 1.
+This is Data Science course assignment 1.